 In general, CDE does not inspect individual pieces of documentation.
 However, we may periodically inspect documentation reports (i.e., tallies of how much documentation has been collected).
 Also, local administrators are certainly encouraged to review both components, and they do in many cases.

 Yes, this is an option.
-Teachers know which students are in each program, as they are required to develop and implement individualized education plans for students with disabilities and engage in parent involvement activities and individualized learning plans for CPP-funded students.
+Teachers know which students have an IEP, as they are required to develop and implement individualized education programs for students with disabilities and engage in parent partnerships for those students.